grantcolley/headway/README.md

         }
 ```

-The query results contain a circular reference, where the parent references the child which references parent and so on.
-In order for `System.Text.Json` to handle de-serialising objects contanining circular references we have to set `JsonSerializerOptions.ReferenceHandler` to [IgnoreCycle](https://github.com/dotnet/runtime/issues/40099) in the *Headway.WebApi*'s [Startup](https://github.com/grantcolley/headway/blob/main/src/Headway.WebApi/Startup.cs) class.
+The query results will now contain a circular reference, where the parent references the child which references parent and so on.
+In order for `System.Text.Json` to handle de-serialising objects contanining circular references we have to set `JsonSerializerOptions.ReferenceHandler` to [IgnoreCycle](https://github.com/dotnet/runtime/issues/40099) in the **Headway.WebApi**'s [Startup](https://github.com/grantcolley/headway/blob/main/src/Headway.WebApi/Startup.cs) class.
+If we explicitly specify that circular references should be ignored **Headway.WebApi** will return `HTTP Status 500 Internal Server Error`.

 ```C#
             services.AddControllers()